U.S. News Rankings

 Campus Info & Services

 Geneva College offers a number of student services including health service and health insurance.
 Geneva College also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
+Of the students at Geneva College, 38 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Geneva College.

 |Health insurance offered||Yes|